-The Gascoyne and Murchison is renowned for is unique station stays, vast outback landscapes and Mount Augustus, Australia’s largest rock twice the size of Uluru.
+The Gascoyne and Murchison is renowned for its unique station stays, vast outback landscapes and Mount Augustus, Australia’s largest rock twice the size of Uluru.
 The area is well-known for ‘carpets’ everlastings and as of 31 May 2021, the region has received some great rainfall.
 Early indications are it's going to be a BUMPER wildflower season, with mulla mulla, and acacias and other bush flowers already in bloom.

 From mid-August, the flowers then start to bloom further south right across the Wheatbelt, with its beautiful orchids, everlastings and countless other species.

 There’s no better time to visit the Wheatbelt than springtime, with its great network of self-drive trails.
 From mid-August, flowers start to bloom in the Northern Wheatbelt and Wildflower Country, renowned for everlastings, verticordias, the wreath flower, pom poms, and countless orchid species such as ant, donkey, fairy, pink candy orchids.

 While around the Central and North-East Wheatbelt explore massive outcrops and nature reserves with their everlastings and countless types of orchid species.
 In the Southern Wheatbelt you can see hakea, grevillea and countless types of orchids such as the rare queen of sheba orchid, as well as other extensive wildflower displays well into September.

 Traditionally from mid-August wildflowers start blooming around the Goldfields region, and from September through October it’s peak season for the southern outback coast with the Fitzgerald River National Park and its bizarre-looking royal hakea and the national parks around Esperance in full bloom with coastal varieties.

 Western Australia's Visitor Centre's wildflower tracker is designed to help you find the latest wildflowers that are blooming right around the state.
 It is updated as reports of new flowers come in, to give you an accurate guide of where the flowers are this season.

-For latest wildflower itineraries, blogs and inspiration head to www.roadtripcountry.com.au/wildflowers
+For the latest wildflower itineraries, blogs and inspiration head to www.roadtripcountry.com.au/wildflowers